morgan-se/svelte-blog/src/posts/understanding-spring.md

 The software engineering field is dominated by libraries and frameworks which solve the repeated problems we face as developers.
 Something many of us will run into are the numerous different web frameworks, each could likely have its own book written about how it all works and the design decisions made, not to mention all the content about how to use it.

-I help teach SENG302, a whole year team-based project course at the University of Canterbury.
-Within which we use Spring (and Thymeleaf, though we wont open that box today) as our web framework of choice.
-In my free time I decided to dig a little deeper and get a better understanding of how it actually works.
+I help teach a whole year team-based project course in the third year of the Software Engineering degree at UC, within which we've recently taken to using Spring (and Thymeleaf, though we wont open that can of worms today) as our web framework of choice.
+One of my many responsibilities within the course is acting as a CTO and providing technical help and guidance to the students, so I decided to dig a little deeper and get a better understanding of how it actually works to further my own knowledge and what I can pass on.

 ## Whats the motivation?
 You may wonder why anyone would be insane enough to want to dig deeper and get a better understanding of Spring in their free time.
-To some extent I would agree with you, but sometimes doing little 'side-quests' like this is just whats needed as a break from regular teaching.
+To some extent I would agree with you, but sometimes doing little 'side-quests' like this is just whats needed as a break from regular teaching or development.

-Importantly to mention, its also something many new developers struggle with.
+Importantly to mention, its also something I find many new developers struggle with.
 There is the common understanding that we can simply build on top of these libraries and frameworks without having to worry how they work, which may be the case most of the time but if no one on your team champions the knowledge its all too common to make subpar decisions or get stumped when something doesn't work the way you expect.

 Though I'm not suggesting you need to understand how every part of a framework works to develop with it, instead its important to understand the concepts at play that you directly interact with.
-For example many students can go the whole project without ever properly understanding Dependency Injection, Annotations, or Generics and Reflection.
+For example many students can go the whole project without ever properly understanding concepts like [Dependency Injection](#dependency-injection), [Annotations](#annotations), or [Reflection](#reflection).

-So lets have a quick look at them before we try to understand how Spring applies these principles
+Speaking of lets have a quick look at those concepts in more detail before we try to understand how Spring applies them.

 ## The fundamentals
 ### Dependency Injection